awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListVocabularies.md

 Required: No

  ** [NameContains](#API_ListVocabularies_RequestSyntax) **   <a name="transcribe-ListVocabularies-request-NameContains"></a>
 When specified, the vocabularies returned in the list are limited to vocabularies whose name contains the specified string\.
-The search is case\-insensitive, `ListVocabularies` returns both "vocabularyname" and "VocabularyName" in the response list\.
+The search is not case sensitive, `ListVocabularies` returns both "vocabularyname" and "VocabularyName" in the response list\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`